amitdongol/RockingRover/index.md

 This is a repository of EV3 Misson Program for our **_FIRST_ LEGO LEAGUE** Challenge.

 Each participant should create a [github](https://github.com) account.
-Once the account is created let your Lead Coach know.
+Once the account is created let your Lead Coach (Dr. Amit Dongol) know.
 Lead Coach will then send you invitation to collaborate in the repository.
 Each branch will be created for each participant.
 Each participant must work only in their respective branch only.

 In the Mean time, also download [Fork](https://fork.dev) in your computer.
 Lead coach will help you set up your fork and github account.